Catholic Monarchs of Spain: Religious policy

-After a number of revolts, Ferdinand and Isabella ordered the expulsion of all Jews from Spain.
-People who converted to Catholicism were not subject to expulsion, but between 1480 and 1492 hundreds of those who had converted (conversos and moriscos) were accused of secretly practicing their original religion (crypto-Judaism or crypto-Islam) and arrested, imprisoned, interrogated under torture, and in some cases burned to death, in both Castile and Aragon.
+In 1492, Ferdinand and Isabella issued the Alhambra Decree, which gave Jews in Spanish-ruled territory four months to either convert to Catholicism or leave.
+Tens of thousands of Jews emigrated to other lands such as the Kingdom of Portugal, North Africa, the Low Countries, the various countries of Italy, and, in particular, the Ottoman Empire.
+People who converted to Catholicism were not subject to expulsion, but between 1480 and 1492 hundreds of conversos and moriscos were accused of secretly practising their original religion (crypto-Judaism or crypto-Islam) and arrested, imprisoned, interrogated under torture, and in some cases burned to death, in both Castile and Aragon.
+Jews whose ancestors were subject to this expulsion and the subsequent Persecution of Jews and Muslims by Manuel I of Portugal are known as Sephardic Jews, and are roughly divided into the Spanish and Portuguese Jews of Western Europe and the Eastern Sephardim of territories along the Mediterranean.

 The Inquisition had been created in the twelfth century by Pope Lucius III to fight heresy in the south of what is now France and was constituted in a number of European kingdoms.
-The Catholic Monarchs decided to introduce the Inquisition to Castile, and requested the Pope's assent.
-On 1 November 1478, Pope Sixtus IV published the papal bull Exigit Sinceras Devotionis Affectus, by which the Inquisition was established in the Kingdom of Castile; it was later extended to all of Spain.
+The Catholic Monarchs decided to introduce the Inquisition to Castile and requested the Pope's assent.
+On 1 November, 1478, Pope Sixtus IV published the papal bull Exigit Sinceras Devotionis Affectus, by which the Inquisition was established in the Kingdom of Castile; it was later extended to all of Spain.
 The bull gave the monarchs exclusive authority to name the inquisitors.

-During the reign of the Catholic Monarchs and long afterwards the Inquisition was active in prosecuting people for violations of Catholic orthodoxy such as crypto-Judaism, heresy, Protestantism, blasphemy, and bigamy.
+During the reign of the Catholic Monarchs and long afterwards, the Inquisition was active in prosecuting people for violations of Catholic orthodoxy such as crypto-Judaism, heresy, Protestantism, blasphemy, and bigamy.
 The last trial for crypto-Judaism was held in 1818.

-In 1492 the monarchs issued a decree of expulsion of Jews, known formally as the Alhambra Decree, which gave Jews in Spain four months to either convert to Catholicism or leave Spain.
-Tens of thousands of Jews emigrated to other lands such as Portugal, North Africa, the Low Countries, Italy and the Ottoman Empire.